mujtababaluch/mujtababaluch/README.md

 ---

 ### 🚀 About Me
-I am a **Flutter Developer** with expertise in building scalable, high-performance mobile applications.
+I am a **Software Engineer** with expertise in building scalable, high-performance mobile applications using flutter framework.
 My development approach is centered on **clean architecture**, **state management**, and delivering seamless user experiences.

 With a strong commitment to clean code principles, I focus on creating maintainable, efficient, and feature-rich applications.
 In addition to development, I am also passionate about **teaching and mentoring**, helping students and developers succeed in the tech world.

+---
+### 🏆 Achievements
+- Developed and launched [**Jabchaho App**](https://play.google.com/store/apps/details?id=com.ezlifetech.jabchaho&pcampaignid=web_share) (consumer and rider apps for on-demand laundry service).
+- Guided students to **Top 5 rankings** in international tech competitions like Techwiz3 and Techwiz4.
+- Recognized as a **Rising Star Faculty Member** by Aptech Pakistan for contributions to education and mentoring.
+- Optimized app performance by reducing loading times by **70%** and enhancing real-time tracking.

 ---